Sairyss/domain-driven-hexagon/README.md

 Consider using code formatters like [Prettier](https://www.npmjs.com/package/prettier) to maintain same code styles in the project.

+## Code Generation

+Code generation can be important when using complex architectures to avoid typing boilerplate code manually.

+[Hygen](https://www.npmjs.com/package/hygen) is a great example.
+This tool can generate building blocks (or entire modules) by using custom templates.
+Templates can be designed to follow best practices and concepts based on Clean/Hexagonal Architecture, DDD, SOLID etc.

+Main advantages of automatic code generation are:

+- Avoid manual typing or copy-pasting of boilerplate code.
+- No hand-coding means less errors and faster implementations.
+Simple CRUD module can be generated and used right away in seconds without any manual code writing.
+- Using auto-generated code templates ensures that everyone in the team uses the same folder/file structures, name conventions, architectural and code styles.

+**Note**:

+- To really understand and work with generated templates you need to understand what is being generated and why, so full understanding of an architecture and patterns used is required.

 ## Custom utility types

 Consider creating a bunch of shared custom utility types for different situations.